Brazil and the World Bank: Achievements and successes

 There was much progress done and aided by the World Bank that helped Brazil reach its development outcomes.
 From providing the health department millions of dollars to help sustain quality health services for low income neighborhood to providing resources for secondary schools across the country and helping kids all over Brazil have access to teachers, books and supplies required for providing a basic quality education, the World Bank has helped millions of Brazilians achieve a better quality of life and provided support for the local and federal government to enact their role and aiding this very complicated development.
 The World Bank has also investment millions of dollars in preserving the environment and contributing towards the funding for the infrastructural development for efficient and safe use of land without harming people and their access to food and resources.

 Brazil being one of the largest users of the World Bank, there is a strong economic reliance on the institution and its aid in providing Brazil, with its dense population and infrastructural obstacles, the necessary help to maintain its development as economic disparity, poverty, and lack of opportunity continue to grow.

 Challenges

 The lack in growth of productivity, government funding for public services and programs, and the structural development in the departments of social services leads to a big difficulty in achieving and optimizing the effectiveness of the programs led by the World Bank.
 Although these challenges are prominent and the lack of regulations and enforcement occur, the World Bank works hand in hand with the government to try to reduce the ripple of corruption and the offset challenges of deterioration of the societal infrastructure and services.
 Fiscal imbalance is the biggest issue in Brazil and causes a disproportionate amount of disparity of opportunity for the population especially the bottom 40%.
 With that, the World Bank tries to enforce its influence on policy, private investment, and reduction of corporate monopoly and gains.

+Brazil's income inequality, constant inflation, and ineffective government policies make it a difficult place for entrepreneurs to participate in the nation's economic system, which, in turn, has been a major reason for the involvement of the World Bank in previously mentioned areas.
+More specifically, Brazilian unemployment is now at 8.4 % and inflation (as of April 2022) at 12.1%.
+These persistent issues have made it rather difficult for the World Bank to solve these complications permanently.
+The World Bank may invest in more long term projects intended to decrease inflation, stimulate domestic economic growth (further increase GDP), and further mitigate income inequality, leading to a more productive and healthy Brazil.